PDillis/CartPole-Cases/README.md

   action = 0
 ```

 In other words, if the pole starts to fall to the right, then the agent should go to the right, and if the pole starts to fall to the left, then go left.
 However, this dd not improve that much our results, as we where obtaining only 2 points more for the final reward (in the mean).
-Thus, inspired by [JueZ's solution](https://gym.openai.com/evaluations/eval_auJ8CEB6RDSNlcWF7tL4Ng), we instead have a small threshold of speed where the agent should not take any action, and we name it Pole Control:
+Thus, inspired by [JueZ's solution](https://gym.openai.com/evaluations/eval_auJ8CEB6RDSNlcWF7tL4Ng), we instead have a small threshold of speed where the agent should not take any action, and we name it **Pole Control**:

 ```python
 if observation[2]>0.025: